c4mbr0nn3/francescozorzi.me/README.md

 # My LittleLink

-This is my personal fork of the great [LittleLink](https://github.com/sethcottle/littlelink) project. :star:
+This is my personal fork of the great [LittleLink](https://github.com/sethcottle/littlelink) project.

-It has some tweak to css and new buttons available, which I will eventually propose to the original project, and prettier config for properly code indentation.
+It has some tweaks to the CSS, new buttons available and a prettier config for proper code indentation.
+I will eventually propose these changes to the original project.

-The project is deployed using [Netlify](https://www.netlify.com/) infrastructure which is very similar to the [Vercel](https://vercel.com/) solution recommended by the author.
+The project is deployed using [Netlify](https://www.netlify.com/) infrastructure, which is very similar to the [Vercel](https://vercel.com/) solution recommended by the author.
 Again, it's just a matter of personal preference.

 ## What is LittleLink?